PREAMBLE

 3. There is another potential explanation for the current stalling of my PSA reduction (?)
 In their 2010 paper, 'Hormone therapy in the management of Prostate Cancer; evidence-based approaches', Gomella et al, pointed out that LHRH analogue only reduces circulating testosterone by 90% (that produced by the testes).
 The other 10% is converted by the adrenal cortex.

-The adrenal glands sit on top of each kidney.
+The adrenal glands are located on the top of the kidneys.
 Reading this immediately captured my attention because back when I was 55 years of age, I had my first DRE (digital rectal examination) and CT scan (both following a urine infection).
 Whilst my PSA at that time was normal, the CT scan picked up that I had a 'bulky' left adrenal gland.
 Maybe more than 10% of my testosterone is still circulating?
 I will raise it, with my oncology and urology teams.
 The bulky left adrenal gland was picked up over a decade ago.
+I'm uncertain how digitalised the service was back then, now it is transformed.

 I should also report that I have been feeling periodic hot flushes - but for me these are not lasting too long and they are infrequent.
 These are a common side effect of the treatment (around 70% of patients will experience them).

-I have also found some interesting Japanese scientific papers on hormone therapy for prostate cancer, which I may refer to again, the next time I update.
+I have also found some interesting Japanese scientific papers on hormone therapy for prostate cancer.
 I'm happy the way things are going.
 I've got a decision to make during the first half of next month but I want to see what my next PSA reading is before I make it...I hope YOU are all well.

 Tara for now...X